dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/service-tokens.md

 ---
 :::info Important service account token update

-If you have service tokens created prior to July 11, 2023, please read [this important update](/docs/dbt-cloud-apis/service-tokens#service-token-update).
+If you have service tokens created on or before July 18, 2023, please read [this important update](/docs/dbt-cloud-apis/service-tokens#service-token-update).

 :::